yuseok-kim-edushare/simple-.net-Crypting-For-PowerBuilder/README.md

 ## Milestone
 - 🌧️Create .NET 4.8.1 DLL for Powerbuilder
   - ✅ AES-256-CBC with .NET Framework Native API
-    - this isn't needed job but practice for me
   - AES-GCM with using Windows's CGN API DLL
   - 🌧️ Diffie Helman with using .NET Framework native api
   - ✅ Bcrypt Password hashing with Bcrypt.NET-NEXT Project
 - 🌧️Create .NET 4.8.1 DLL for MS SQL Server
+  - ✅ AES-256-CBC with .NET Framework Native API
-  - 🌧️AES-GCM with using Windows's CGN API DLL
+  - AES-GCM with using Windows's CGN API DLL
-  - Diffie Helman with using .NET Framework native api
+  - 🌧️ Diffie Helman with using .NET Framework native api
   - 🌧️Bcrypt Password hashing with Bcrypt.NET-NEXT Project
 - 🌧️ Create .NET 8 DLL for Powerbuilder
   - 🌧️ AES-GCM and DH with .NET native api